Nikhil-315/Consensus-Based-UAV-Collision-Avoidance/README.md

 The csv file given at 'cas_ws/src/collision_avoidance/src/waypoints.csv' is an example of waypoints that can be given to drone1 and drone2.
 Please note that the columns alt1 and alt2 refer to relative altitude wrt initial takeoff altitude.

+For non-cooperative drone, you may set the cooperative variable as 'None'.
+Else, you may set it as any positive integer such as 1, 2, 3, etc.
-Once the Gazebo environment has been spawned and the Ardupilot controllers for each drone has been initialized, run the command:
+Once the Gazebo environment has been spawned and the Ardupilot controller for each drone has been initialized, run the command:

 ```
 roslaunch collision_avoidance 2_apm.launch